On the treatment of thermal effects in the equation of state on neutron star merger remnants: Temperature definition: tabulated vs hybrid EOSs

-Compared to the non-interacting estimate of Eq.~(\ref{eq:thermal_degenerate}), we find a renormalized Fermi energy and an explicit correction due to the density dependence of $m^*_n$.
+Compared to the non-interacting estimate of Eq.~\eqref{eq:thermal_degenerate}, we find a renormalized Fermi energy and an explicit correction due to the density dependence of $m^*_n$.
 For pure neutron matter, $m^*_n$ typically differs from the free mass by less than $10 \%$ and the density dependence is relatively mild~\cite{carbone2019}.
-This explains the relatively small difference between the two panels of Fig.~\ref{fig:thermal}.
+This explains the relatively small difference between the two panels of Fig.~\ref{fig:Appendix_thermal}.

 The equation for $T_\text{th}$ can be further simplified if an analytical model for the density dependence is employed.
-In the case of a Skyrme energy density functional, for instance, the density dependence is simple, $m^*_n/m_n = [ 1 + \alpha n]^{-1}$, with $\alpha$ a constant~\cite{Chabanat97,Chabanat97un}.
+In the case of a Skyrme energy density functional, for instance, the density dependence is simple, $m^*_n/m_n = [ 1 + \alpha\, \rho]^{-1}$, with $\alpha$ a constant~\cite{Chabanat97,Chabanat97un}.
 Performing the derivative explicitly, we find

-We stress that this equation may not be valid for other mean-field models, with more complex density dependences.
-We show the result of Eq.~(\ref{eq:thermal_degenerate_Sk}) with dashed lines in the bottom panel of Fig.~\ref{fig:thermal}.
-As expected, this equation is close to the numerical results in the degenerate regime, above $0.1$ ($0.3$) fm$^{-1}$ at $T=10$ ($40$) MeV.
-We have checked that the behaviour for other Skyrme interactions is relatively similar, which we take as an indication of the robustness of our arguments.
+We stress that this equation may not be valid for other mean-field models, with more complex density dependence.
+We show the result of Eq.~\eqref{eq:thermal_degenerate_Sk} with dashed lines in the bottom panel of Fig.~\ref{fig:Appendix_thermal}.
+As expected, this equation is close to the numerical results in the degenerate regime, above $10^{14}$ ($3 \times 10^{14}$) $\rm g/cm^{3}$ at $T=10$ ($40$) MeV.
+We have checked that the behavior for other Skyrme interactions is relatively similar, which we take as an indication of the robustness of our arguments.

+A possible interpretation of the results in Fig.~\ref{fig:Appendix_thermal} is as follows.
+Suppose that a hydrodynamics simulation provides a prediction of $T_\text{th}=20$ MeV at $\rho=10^{14}$ g/cm$^3$.
+If the underlying microphysics model was that of noninteracting pure neutron matter at that same density, this yields the corresponding horizontal dash-dotted horintal line in the top panel of Fig.~\ref{fig:Appendix_thermal}.
+The real temperature of a model close to $T_\text{th}=20$ MeV would instead be closer to $30$ MeV at this density, since the solid $T=30$ MeV line crosses the dashed-dotted line corresponding to $T_\text{th}=20$ MeV close to $\rho=10^{14}$ g/cm$^3$.
+At a more extreme density of $\rho=10^{15}$ g/cm$^3$, the same analysis at $T_\text{th}=20$ MeV would instead yield a temperature larger than $40$ MeV.
+In this interpretation, $T_\text{th}$ always underestimates the temperature of the system.

+All in all, this exploratory study shows that the use of $T_\text{th}$ from Eq.~\eqref{eq:thermal_temperature} as a proxy for temperature in the hybrid approach should be taken with care.
+On the one hand, this may be a valid approximation in the low-density, non-interacting regime.
+On the other, the moment that degeneracy effects set in around saturation density, this equation does not provide a faithful representation of the temperature in the fluid.
+Our analysis indicates that it provides an underestimation of the real temperature of the system.
+The results of Fig.~\ref{fig:bulktemp} qualitatively agree with this interpretation.